- This event has passed.

 Are you interested in green topics like: degrowth–sustainability, municipalism–commons, and climate change–just transition?
 Would you like to discuss them with no disciplinary divisions and using critical pedagogy?
 Help to build alliances that move beyond the fragments!
-Apply now!

 In its 6th edition, the Green Academy aims to identify the convergences and draw on positive experiences of social movements and political actors across Europe.
 The will is to foster transnational European exchange on ways of moving beyond the fragments, with a particular focus on Eastern Europe and the European South, where obstacles to enact progressive politics seem most vivid.
 The emergence of far-right authoritarianism and the exposure to austerity should challenge us to formulate a sharp and coherent political strategy, homegrown to the European semi-periphery.